jcdehart/NEXRAD_qpe_process/doc/run_radxrate.md

 RadxRate has the capability to calculate four different precipitation rates relying on a combination of the PID category and formulas dependent upon polarimetric values.
 Each algorithm requires user-defined polarimetric variable thresholds (typically Zh, Zdr, and KDP) and precipitation rate coefficients/exponents to determine the appropriate precipitation rate formula.
 The user should choose values appropriate for the specific radar and precipitation type (e.g., tropical vs continental, stratiform vs convective).
 These values can be set manually within the parameter file below, but users may find it easier to create a separate bash file that sets environment variables using the Unix 'source' command.

 ## Parameter files
 RadxRate uses four separate parameter files.
-The first includes the basic parameters related to data location and field names, which is similar to the parameter files for the other applications.
+The first includes the basic parameters related to data location and field names, which is similar to the parameter files for the other Radx applications.
 The second includes the parameters that set the filtering length, method, and relevant coefficients necessary to calculate KDP and estimate attenuation.
 The third specifies filter parameters and relevant information related to the soundings used by the PID.
 The fourth includes all the filters and coefficients necessary to calculate a variety of polarimetric-based rain rates.

 ### 1) Main parameter file
 #### Ensure file is up to date